 It was actually my third time to attend the Fete de la Musique.
 My first was back when I still lived in France and my second was when I watched a French New Wave indie band named Naive New Beaters in 2013.
-I attended the Fete with my usual concert best friend, who invited me after our common friend dragged her to watch the performances at the Rock stage.
+I attended the Fete with my usual concert buddy, who invited me after our common friend dragged her to watch the performances at the Rock stage.
 It has been a while since we did not watch concerts, which was why we decided to give ourselves a chance.

 There is an interesting story behind the Fete that I would like to share.
 The Fete de la Musique originated in France in the early 1980’s.
 The concept of an all day music celebration came from Jack Lang, the French Minister of Culture and was later approved by Maurice Fleuret, the Director of Music and Dance, who discovered in a 1982 study that one child out of two played a musical instrument in a population of 5 million people.
 The concept came to life as it was held the first time in Paris and was then called La Fete de la Musique (literally known as Music Day or Music Celebration).
 The purpose of the celebration is to promote music by encouraging both amateur and professional musicians to perform under the slogan “Faites de la musique” (a homophone of the event’s name meaning make music) and by organizing free concerts where these musicians can perform.